 San Francisco Opera presents a full season (typically eight operas) at the Opera House in the San Francisco Civic Center.

-San Francisco Ballet, a world-class ballet company, presents about 8 programs each season, from classical to modern dance.
+San Francisco Ballet, a world-class ballet company, presents about eight programs each season.

-SF Jazz, is a outstanding small theater in Hayes Valley, San Francisco, dedicated to jazz .
-One or two performances every night.
+SF Jazz, an outstanding small theater in San Francisco, dedicated to jazz.

 Palace of Fine Arts Theater in the San Francisco Marina presents diverse program of music, dance, and comedy.